GROOOOAAAARK/zks/PROJECT.md

 ## Description

 Zero Knowledge Solvency (ZKS) is a project created for the Circuit Breaker Hackathon 2024.
 It is a tool to verify the solvency of an address or list of addresses, using Noir as a backend to generate the proofs and a smart contract to verify them.
+Currently, it only supports the basic balance of an address, but it is designed to be easily extensible to support multiple tokens and multiple accounts.

 ## Upgrades imagined